 2. Osmoregulation

-Osmoregulation is crucial for crabs living in estuarine and intertidal zones where salinity levels vary.
-Crabs have developed mechanisms to regulate their internal salt balance and maintain homeostasis.
-This involves the ability to excrete excess salts and retain water in hypertonic environments, and vice versa.
+Osmoregulation is important for crabs that live in the estuarine and intertidal areas where salinity may change.
+Crabs evolved strategies to adjust their inner salt balance to counteract this disruption.
+This includes the ability to excrete supra-endogenous salts and retain water in hypertonic settings, and the opposite in hypotonic settings.

 Benefits of Crab Adaptation